collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

 ---------------------------------

 XDV tools are deployed as Python eggs.
-You can use tools like `buildout <http://www.buildout.org/>` configuration and assembly tool or easy_install to get XDV on your development computer and the server.
+You can use tools like the `buildout <http://www.buildout.org/>`_ configuration and assembly tool or easy_install to get XDV on your development computer and the server.

-If you are working with Plone you can integrate XDV to your site existing buildout.
-If you are not working with Plone, `XDV home page <http://pypi.python.org/pypi/xdv#installation>`_ has instructions how to deploy XDV command standalone.
+If you are working with Plone you can integrate XDV to your existing site's buildout.
+If you are not working with Plone, the `XDV home page <http://pypi.python.org/pypi/xdv#installation>`_ has instructions on how to deploy the XDV command standalone.

 XDV Rules
 -----------